 Website resources page:

-MOMENT by MOMENT is the story of a determined woman’s physical and psychological recovery from a severe spinal cord injury following a dramatic automobile accident.
+MOMENT by MOMENT is the story of a determined woman's physical and psychological recovery from a severe spinal cord injury following a dramatic automobile accident.
 Medical professionals told Molly Hale that there was little hope of recovery of movement.
-Defying that prediction, she worked together with her husband and her community toward a remarkable rehabilitation and return of function.
-Molly's is an inspiring story of disabilities, health and healing, attitude and choice, sex and intimacy and relationships.
-It is also a story about Molly’s partner and friends whose love and care continue to be essential to her ongoing recovery.
+Defying that prediction, she worked with her husband and their community toward a remarkable rehabilitation.
+Molly's is a story which brings together disabilities with health and healing, attitude and choice, sex, intimacy and relationships.
+It is a story about how love and care continue to be essential to her ongoing recovery.